operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/dependency-resolution/_index.md

 This structure can be used to construct a CEL expression for generic constraint.
 See [Generic Constraint](#generic-constraint) for more information.

+Note: `properties.yaml` is supported in `0.17.4+` versions of OLM.

 ## Declaring Dependencies

 Dependencies are declared by including a `dependencies.yaml` file in the `metadata` directory of the operator bundle.
 For more information on bundles and the their format, see the [bundle docs](https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md).

 Currently, these types of constraints are supported:

-- `olm.gvk` - declare a requirement on an API
+- `olm.gvk` - declare a requirement on an API <!-- TODO: add deprecation notice, indicate olm.constraint should be used -->
-- `olm.package` - declare a requirement on a specific package / version range
+- `olm.package` - declare a requirement on a specific package / version range <!-- TODO: add deprecation notice, indicate olm.constraint should be used -->
 - `olm.constraint` - declare a generic constraint on arbitrary operator properties (See [Generic Constraint](#generic-constraint) for more information)

 Here's an example of a `dependencies.yaml`: